I’m Equal Parts Physician, Scribe, and Mouse Jockey

 [PoF: I wrote this some time ago and have been hesitant to publish it.
 I tend to be a reasonably positive person, and let’s face it — this is a whiny post.

-I decided it was time to release it when last week, changes were made to our order sets that unchecked some of our defaults.
+I finally decided to publish it after changes were made to our order sets that unchecked some of our defaults.
 Nothing can be done about it, but I was assured our department’s order sets were on the schedule to be revamped so that we wouldn’t have to click an extra 6 to 8 checkboxes (with a few hundred millisecond delay for the check to populate the box) for each patient.
 When?
 In two years.